OsaidAlhomedy/taskmaster/README.md

 TaskMaster is a taskOG management android application with the full functionalities that help you focus and be more productive through out the day

+## Google Play Deployment Checklists

+[x] Create a new developer account and pay the 25$

+[x] Setup the merchent account

+[x] export the application with a signed key

+[x] add the application and assign a release type to it

+[x] review your details and hit publish

+[x] wait for the application to be reviewed and accepted.

+[] Enjoy the application

 ## Change Log

 31/10/2021 : Added the three basic Activities (The Main Activity , The Add Task Activity , and The